Roscoe Arbuckle: Trials

 Arbuckle's trial was a major media event.
 The story was fueled by yellow journalism, with many newspapers portraying Arbuckle as a gross lecher who used his weight to overpower innocent girls.
 William Randolph Hearst's nationwide newspaper chain exploited the situation with exaggerated and sensationalized stories.
 Hearst was gratified by the profits that he accrued during the Arbuckle scandal, and he allegedly said that it had "sold more newspapers [...] than when the Lusitania went down."
 Morality groups called for Arbuckle to be sentenced to death.
+Messages commending Brady's prosecution arrived at his office from across the country, including from the Mayor of St. Paul, Henry Lehman, who wrote: "For God's sake, I have held court with this man and my conscience convicts him."